DanteCapone/DanteCapone.github.io/_pages/.ipynb_checkpoints/research_interests-checkpoint.md

 <br>
 <br>

 I am broadly interested in studying physical-biological interactions in aquatic ecosystems.
-I hope to use observational methods and a data-driven approach to quantify environmental processes and use this information to infer ecological response.
-I am most interested in deep-sea and estuarine systems.
+For my PhD I hope to examine benthic-pelagic coupling between the deep-sea and the surface ocean through not only carbon export pathways, but also mechansims that transport carbon from deep ocean environments vertically and laterally.